-The Nursing Department will only use Finlandia student email accounts (finlandia.edu) (not your personal accounts) when sending out official information.
+The Nursing Department will only use Finlandia University student email accounts when sending out official information, not your personal accounts.
 Student email accounts are active all summer.
-Important reminders and information will be sent via your Finlandia student email.
-It is your responsibility to check your Finlandia email on a regular basis, including summer months and during semester breaks.
+Important reminders and information will be sent via your Finlandia email.
+Student email accounts remain active throughout the summer.
+It is your responsibility to check your Finlandia University email account on a regular basis, including summer months and during semester breaks.

-Finlandia email accounts are accessible from home or anywhere in the world at any time with an Internet connection.
-Enter this in your web browser: mail.google.com.
-The IT department recommends you use Google Chrome as a web browser when accessing your Finlandia email.
-Graduating seniors will keep their Finlandia email account after graduation.

-Report email problems to the IT Help Desk via telephone (906-487-7624) or via email (support@remc1.net).
+Finlandia email accounts are accessible from anywhere with an internet connection via mail.google.com.
+The IT department recommends using Google Chrome as a web browser when accessing your Finlandia email.
+Graduating seniors can access their email for one year after graduation.
+Report all email problems to IT helpdesk at any time via phone (906-487-7624) or via email (support@remc1.net).